pietrop/pietrop.github.io/_posts/blog/2016-04-07-beyond_video_as_black_boxes_on_the_web.md

 It provides word accurate time stamps.

-In Chrome and Firefox you can also use the computer's microphone through the browser, if you are working on a use case that might need that, eg user narration on a video.
+In chrome and firefox you can also use the computer's microphone through the browser, if you are working on a use case that might need that, eg user narration on a video.

-It also identifies keywords, and makes a note of the timecode they occur at.
+It also identifies keywords, and makes a note of the timecode they accour at.